100+ Best Fundraising Ideas for Everyone in 2024

 83. Flash Mob

-Flash mobs are fun, innovative, and great when you’re on a budget.
-They also bring a touch of lightness to the world of political fundraising.
+Flash mobs are fun, innovative, and ideal when you’re on a budget.
+They also bring a touch of lightheartedness to the world of political fundraising.

-Flash mobs are a great way to gain attention for your campaign and bring in funds.
+These viral sensations are a great way to gain attention for your campaign and bring in funds.
 Pick a song, come up with choreography, and choose a location.
-Have a volunteer teach the choreography and lead the event.
+Have a volunteer teach the choreography and lead the event!

 Ask several people in your network if they want to get involved, but keep everything under the radar.
-During the flash mob, have someone ask the observers for free-will donations.
+During the flash mob, have someone ask the observers for free-will donations, or simply pass out flyers with a QR code or text-to-donate information.
 Make sure you have the necessary permits if you’re using a public place or a private property (e.g. a mall).

 Fundraising Potential: ++